 Most cast iron skillets actually build this up over time anyway, but many skillets come pre-seasoned they just tend to cost a bit more than unseasoned skillets.
 You can decide if you’re comfortable seasoning your own skillet or not, but pre-seasoned ones are nice because they come ready to use.
 Cast iron will last forever — if you take care of it.
-See my post on cast iron maintenance.

 A typical 12-inch cast iron skillet is one of the most economical pieces of cookware, making them cost effective as compared to stainless steel or copper cookware.
 Since they last so long and they create deliciously seasoned, browned, seared steaks (and other dishes) they’re a great investment for your kitchen.